Tear Duct Surgery In Iran: All You Need To Know

 - Change your eye makeup tools and do not share them with anyone else.

 How much does tear duct surgery cost in Iran?

 What matters most for the surgeons and us is the impressive results and the good reputation.
 Therefore, the costs of surgeries are low and reasonable compared to other countries.

-The cost of tear duct surgery in Iran with all other expenses like the doctor’s visit, medical imaging, anesthesia and others is about $3,000, which is half the cost of tear duct surgery itself in the United States of America of about $6,000 and less than that in Europe, where the cost is about $4,800.
+The cost of tear duct surgery in Iran with all other expenses like the doctor’s visit, medical imaging, anesthesia and others is something between $1,500 and $3,000, which is less than half the cost of tear duct surgery itself in the United States of America of about $6,000 and less than that in Europe, where the cost is about $4,800.